American Queen Voyages fleet

 Itinerary of American Queen Voyages

-Note: Since 2021, the brand "American Queen Voyages" combines the old travel brands "American Queen Steamboat Company" (AQSC) and "Victory Cruise Lines" (VCL).
+NOTE: Since 2021, the brand "American Queen Voyages"/AQV groups the travel brands "American Queen Steamboat Company" (AQSC) and "Victory Cruise Lines" (VCL).
 Both companies are owned by Hornblower Group Inc (1980-founded) via its subsidiary Hornblower Cruises and Events (1974-founded).

-Memphis TN is an important homeport for the AQSC.
-American Queen (fleet's most famous riverboat) docks there regularly - at the city attraction Beale Street Landing.
-In April 2014, a second riverboat (American Empress) joined the fleet after a major refurbishment.
-The line's second ship formerly sailed under the name "Empress of the North" - another famous USA steamboat ship.
+Memphis TN is an important homeport for AQV.
+American Queen (fleet's most famous ship) docks there regularly - at the city attraction Beale Street Landing.
+In April 2014, a second boat (American Empress) joined the fleet after a major refurbishment.
+The vessel formerly sailed under the name "Empress of the North" - another famous American steamboat.
+With American Empress, in 2014 the company introduced its Pacific Northwest program.

-AQSC owns and operates only three (for now) paddle wheeler riverboats sailing on some of the biggest rivers in the USA:
+AQSC/AQV owns and operates four (for now) paddle-wheeler riverboats sailing on some of the biggest rivers in the USA.

 - American Duchess (2017-built)